Greenhouses for the larger garden

 Siting is the most important decision you’ll make about your new greenhouse.
 Get that right, and you’ll enjoy untold benefits from greenhouse growing.

-Luckily, larger gardens offer a range of locations.
+Luckily, larger gardens offer a range of locations, and all the greenhouses in the Waltons range can be professionally installed by our expert team.
 Study the requirements below to find the optimum greenhouse site for your garden.

 Your greenhouse needs as much light as possible.
 Think about orientation as well as the position.
 For year-round growing, have the roof ridge running from east to west, as this will give maximum sunlight during the winter months.
 For summer-only growers, orient your greenhouse on the north-south axis to equally distribute the summer sun and prevent overheating on hotter days.